deanturpin/germs.dev/posts/threads.md

 ## C++ threads
 Launch with `std::thread`, attach with `std::join`.
 C++20 introduced `std::jthread` which automatically rejoins on destruction.

 `std::async` runs the function f asynchronously (potentially in a separate thread which might be a part of a thread pool) and returns a `std::future` that will eventually hold the result of that function call.
+Not entirely intuitive, see [`std::async`](https://en.cppreference.com/w/cpp/thread/async).

 ## Threads versus processes
 A thread is a branch of execution.
 A process can consist of multiple threads.